harshp30/BlackScholesModelImplementation/README.md

     *What is Black-Scholes Model?*

-    > The Black-Scholes Model is a mathematical formula with can used to calculate option contract prices
+    > The Black-Scholes Model is a mathematical formula which can be used to calculate option contract prices

-    In this case we are using Black Scholes is being used for the purpose of pricing call (right to buy) and put (right to sell) options
+    In this case, we are using Black Scholes is being used for pricing call (right to buy) and put (right to sell) options

     *Setup*

-     I focused on CCF stock where we get the stokc price 'today'.
-In order to use the Blac-Scholes model there are various variables.
+     I focused on CCF stock where we get the stock price 'today'.
+Using the Black-Scholes model there are various variables.

      - The price today (S0)
-     - the strike price (E -- the price at which a put or call can be exectued)
+     - the strike price (E -- the price at which a put or call can be executed)
      - Expiry (T -- Set to 1 year / 365 days)
-     - Risk-Free Rate (rf -- The market risk free rate for the USA)
+     - Risk-Free Rate (rf -- The market risk-free rate for the USA)
      - Volatility (sigma -- a standard deviation of the log returns which calculates the volatility of the underlying stock)

-    With the Black-Scholes model we have to caulcate two additional parameters `d1` and `d2`.
+    With the Black-Scholes model we have to calculate two additional parameters `d1` and `d2`.

     `d1 = (log(S/E)+(rf+sigma*sigma/2.0)*T)/(sigma*sqrt(T))`

     `d2 = d1-sigma*sqrt(T)`

-    These two equations help solve the black-Scholes equation itself.
+    These two equations help solve the Black-Scholes equation itself.
 After all of these variables are declared and calculated we can price call and put options as follows.

     ```
     # Call Option Pricing